Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

 \subsection{Model Selection and LoRA Fine-Tuning}

-Across all LLMs and prompting configurations, Qwen-2.5-7B achieves the strongest validation performance (notably in micro- and hierarchical F1), and is therefore selected for parameter-efficient task adaptation via LoRA (Low-Rank Adaptation)~\citep{hu2022lora}.
-LoRA adapts a pre-trained model by adding trainable low-rank updates to selected weight matrices (typically in the attention and/or feed-forward projections) while keeping the base weights frozen.
-Concretely, for a weight matrix $\mathbf{W}\in\mathbb{R}^{d\times k}$, LoRA learns an additive update $\Delta\mathbf{W}$ parameterized as a rank-$r$ decomposition:
+Qwen3.5-9B achieves the strongest validation performance among the evaluated LLMs and is therefore selected for parameter-efficient adaptation using LoRA (Low-Rank Adaptation)~\citep{hu2022lora}.
+LoRA fine-tunes a small number of low-rank adapter parameters while keeping the base-model weights frozen, substantially reducing the number of trainable parameters relative to full fine-tuning.

-where $\mathbf{A}\in\mathbb{R}^{r\times k}$ and $\mathbf{B}\in\mathbb{R}^{d\times r}$ with $r \ll \min(d,k)$.
-This substantially reduces the number of trainable parameters and the optimizer state footprint compared to full fine-tuning, enabling efficient adaptation of multi-billion-parameter models.
-Implementation details are available in Appendix~\ref{app:finetuning}.
+To identify the optimal hyperparameter configuration, we conduct a search over LoRA rank, scaling factor, learning rate, and maximum sequence length.
+The evaluated configurations use ranks $r \in \{16,32\}$, scaling factors $\alpha \in \{32,64\}$, learning rates in $\{1 \times 10^{-4}, 2 \times 10^{-4}\}$, and maximum sequence lengths in $\{512,1024,2048\}$ tokens.
+Hyperparameter configurations are ranked by validation Micro-F1.
+Within each run, the checkpoint with the lowest validation loss was retained; the final configuration was then selected using its validation Micro-F1.
+Full implementation details and sweep results are reported in Appendix~\ref{app:finetuning}.